rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 metaDescription: "This blog explains how you can use Journey Builder to streamline customer experience and internal processes at your B2B company."
 ogDescription: "This blog explains how you can use Journey Builder to streamline customer experience and internal processes at your B2B company."
 ---
-Many B2B companies know they need marketing automation to stay relevant and reduce workload.
+Many Business to business (B2B) companies know they need marketing automation to stay relevant and reduce workload.
 However, they do not always know which tools they need or how to use these tools to drive transformative business value.

 Salesforce&reg; Journey Builder is a Marketing Cloud feature that integrates with your Sales Cloud and Service Cloud.
-Although Journey Builder is often associated with strategies for abandoned carts and B2C companies, over the past six years of using this tool, I have seen how powerful it can be for B2B companies.
+Although Journey Builder is often associated with strategies for abandoned carts and Business to customer (B2C) companies, having used this tool for the past six years, I have seen how powerful it can be for B2B companies.

 This blog explains how you can use Journey Builder to streamline customer experience and internal processes at your B2B company.